 Traffic is a major source of airborne particles in urban

 environments.
 Traffic-related particles can efficiently penetrate from outdoors to indoors and negatively affect indoor air quality in homes close to highways.
 Exposure to these particles has been associated with increased asthma among children.
 This

-study aimed to assess if a portable air purifier equipped with high-efficiency particulate air (HEPA) filter can reduce the indoor concentrations of traffic-related particles.
-Continue Reading
+study aimed to assess if a portable air purifier equipped with a high-efficiency particulate air (HEPA) filter can reduce the indoor concentrations of traffic-related particles. continue Reading

-The man-made chemical called PFOA, short for perfluorooctanoic acid, is used in many consumer products, such as non-stick cookware, water resistant outerwear, stain resistant coatings, cleaners, and even fire-fighting foams.
+The man-made chemical called PFOA, short for perfluorooctanoic acid, is used in many consumer products, such as non-stick cookware, water-resistant outerwear, stain-resistant coatings, cleaners, and even fire-fighting foams.
 PFOA can be found everywhere

 in the environment, including drinking water, and because it is a very stable chemical, it does not break down in the environment easily.
-This means that nearly all Americans have been exposed to PFOA and have small amounts of PFOA in our blood.
+This means that nearly all Americans have been exposed to PFOA and have small amounts of PFOA in their blood.
 This

-is a concern because PFOA has been found to suppress the immune system, which means that exposed people may become sick more often.
-Continue Reading
+is a concern because PFOA has been found to suppress the immune system, which means that exposed people may become sick more often. continue Reading

 Air pollution has different components in it that can be harmful to humans, including particles and gases.
-The smallest particles in air, also called PM2.5, can cross into our blood after we breathe them into our lungs and cause inflammation
+The smallest particles in air also called PM2.5, can cross into our blood after we breathe them into our lungs and cause inflammation

 in our bodies.
 When pregnant women breathe in these particles, it can lead to inflammation in the placenta and may reduce the nutrient supplies from the mother to the baby.
 Some scientists have wondered whether women who live in places with higher